Australian Capital Territory

 - Rental relief to commercial and community tenants of ACT Government owned properties that have been significantly impact by the virus

-- Deferring the issuing of notices for 2019-20 quarter four commercial rates instalments by 4 weeks to provide immediate cash flow assistance to commercial property owners
+- Deferring the issuing of notices for 2019-20 quarter four commercial rates instalments by 4 weeks to provide immediate cash flow assistance to commercial property owners.
+Commercial property owners significantly affected by COVID-19 can continue to defer their rates (interest free) until 1 April 2021.

 - Increasing subsidies for apprenticeships and traineeships and other VET students to access nationally recognised training in areas linked to skills needs across a range of industries.
 No application required.